Children and Youth

 - Help recruit people you believe would make good foster parents.
 Refer them to our website or Facebook Page and

 - Consider having your business donate door prizes to be used at various foster care appreciation events throughout the year.
-Contact Lila Barlow at
+Contact Lora Kirschner at

 - Plan a service project for your group that benefits children in foster care such as collecting donated items (school supplies or care packages are some examples) or making items to donate, such as blankets.
 For more ideas or information on this